 For inclement weather, Americans tend to buy milk and bread reflexively, despite their less-than-ideal value as survival foods.
 In the case of coronavirus, Americans are for some reason fixated on toilet paper, despite the fact that COVID-19 is not that kind of illness.

 So, why are Americans hoping T.P. like it’s going out of style?
 Well, because it makes them feel better.

 Australia has also suffered from panic buying of toilet paper despite plentiful domestic supply.
-A risk expert in the country explained it this way: “Stocking up on toilet paper is … a relatively cheap action, and people like to think that they are ‘doing something’ when they feel at risk.”take our poll - story continues below
+A risk expert in the country explained it this way: “Stocking up on toilet paper is … a relatively cheap action, and people like to think that they are ‘doing something’ when they feel at risk.”

 This is an example of “zero risk bias,” in which people prefer to try to eliminate one type of possibly superficial risk entirely rather than do something that would reduce their total risk by a greater amount.

 Hoarding also makes people feel secure.
 This is especially relevant when the world is faced with a novel disease over which all of us have little or no control.
 However, we can control things like having enough toilet paper in case we are quarantined.

 It’s also possible we are biologically programmed to hoard.
 Birds, squirrels and other animals tend to hoard stuff.